cepthomas/StPluginTester/README.md

 application-specific derived classes.

 - Uses Visual Studio 2022 to develop Sublime Text plugins.
-- Uses python unittest + mocks to debug plugins using VS.
+- Uses python unittest + mock to debug plugins using VS.
 - Tests can also be executed from the command line or using unittest test runners.
 - This should also be useful for debugging non-ST python applications.

 Built for ST4 on Windows.
-May work on Linux also.
+May be useful on Linux also.

 ## Background